 All Are Welcome.
 Love Is Inclusive, Not Exclusive.

-Circle Suppers are on the second Friday and Saturday of the month so it is not the same weekend as Pot Luck.
+Circle Suppers are on the first Saturday of the month so it is not the same weekend as Pot Luck.
 Through the year we will put out sign-up sheets once a month in the church.
-Circle Suppers will run from January to October depending on attendance.
+Circle Suppers will run from February to September depending on attendance.
 As Host or as Guest - it is very important that you give us your phone number so we can notify you.